yuyang339/cs140e-21spr/labs/13-fat32/README.md

 You should have done this in the PRELAB:

   1. Make sure your SD card reader is working.
-  2. It should be able to read in the master boot record (in `driver.c`).
-It should pass our sanity check in `tests/0-sd.c`
+  2. It should pass our sanity check in `tests/0-sd.c`
   3. ~~Make sure when you run with `trace_p = 1` that your checksum is the same as your partner's when you swap SD cards.~~
   4. Run `make test` and make sure the `tests/0-` tests work.